Monty Hall

-Monty Hall OC OM (born Monte Halparin; August 25, 1921 – September 30, 2017) was a Canadian radio and television show host who moved to the United States in 1955 to pursue a career in broadcasting.
-After working as a radio newsreader and sportscaster, Hall returned to television in the U.S., this time in game shows.
-Starting in 1963, he was best known as the game show host and producer of Let's Make a Deal.
-As a celebrity, he had a conundrum with game theory and psychology aspects named after him: the Monty Hall problem.
+Monty Hall OC OM (born Monte Halparin; August 25, 1921 – September 30, 2017) was a Canadian-American radio and television show host who moved to the United States in 1955 to pursue a career in broadcasting.
+After working as a radio newsreader and sportscaster, Hall returned to television in the U.S., where his focus was now on hosting game shows.
+Starting in 1963, he was best known as the host, co-creator, and co-producer of Let's Make a Deal.
+A conundrum involving game theory and psychology was named after him: the Monty Hall problem.
 Behind the scenes, Hall also carried on an active life of philanthropy.

 Early life

 Hall was born as Monte Halparin in Winnipeg, Manitoba, on August 25, 1921, to Orthodox Jewish parents Maurice Harvey Halparin, who owned a slaughterhouse, and Rose (née Rusen).
 He was raised in Winnipeg's north end, where he attended Lord Selkirk School (Elmwood, Winnipeg), and, later St. John's High School.
 Hall graduated with a Bachelor of Science degree from the University of Manitoba, where he majored in chemistry and zoology.
 He was sponsored through university by Max Freed, a local businessman who was a customer of his father.
 Originally though, Hall had hoped to go to medical school but was not admitted due to secret quotas restricting the number of Jewish students admitted.